codegrits/CodeGRITS/docs/usage.md

 Since [Tobii Pro SDK](https://developer.tobiipro.com/tobiiprosdk.html) did not provide a Java API, we have to use the [Python API](https://developer.tobiipro.com/python.html) to collect eye gaze data.
-Thus, it is necessary to install the following packages in your python environment to run this plugin (minor version differences should be fine).
+Thus, it is necessary to install the following packages in your Python environment to run this plugin (minor version differences should be fine).

 ```